bchtips/bchtips/notes.md

 - firefox, opera and other browser support

 ## minor improvements / may not implement
+- dont activate 'view tx' explorer link after send for a couple seconds so the tx is always in mempool when the user clicks
+- use multi-ajax to run updateRate and updateUtxos at same time (keeping the 2s offset allows for separate adjustment)
 - disable queuing 'all' funds because test address signature and actual signature size can be off by one sat (insufficient funds on final send)
 - only query bchtips database if address not found in profile (takes longer and makes code bigger and we cache with cloudflare anyway)
 - animation on tip b̶o̶x̶ ̶o̶p̶e̶n̶i̶n̶g̶ ̶a̶n̶d̶ closing, removed queued tips, popup changes, etc.